SkySpiral7/Dice/src/README.md

 Also has: the ability to reroll criticals. and general purpose 2d6, 1d6 and coin.

-#L5R dice.html
+#L5R.html
 A simple web interface for rolling dice for the game Legend of the Five Rings.

-Based on an old version of "tabletop dice.html" which was then stripped out and given a specific interface.
+It is hooked up to the dice library and is therefore an example use case.

-**Inputs**: XkY, Emphasis
+**Inputs**: TN, circumstance bonus, number of (non-free) raises, XkY, Emphasis

-**Outputs**: list of each kept die sorted, list of each dropped die sorted, total of the dice kept, void points recovered
+**Outputs**: list of each kept die sorted, list of each dropped die sorted, total of the dice kept, result, void points recovered, and a drawn distribution curve with min, max, average, and standard deviation.

 #L5R stats.html
+**Deprecated** this will be deleted later.
+It only exists until I can compare performance.

 A simple web interface for drawing a distribution curve of the dice for the game Legend of the Five Rings.

-Based on "tabletop dice.html" which was then heavily stripped out in hopes of improving performance (only for this one type of dice curve), it tragically did not help.
+Based on and old "tabletop dice.html" which was then heavily stripped out in hopes of improving performance (only for this one type of dice curve), it tragically did not help.

 If all dice are kept it performs wonders and is able to do 3,300k3,300 within a minute.
 But if even